WALLOWA LAKE CAMP & RETREAT CENTER

 - PETS: For the health and safety of our guests and natural wildlife, pets are not allowed on the site except pre-approved service animals (sorry, does not include “therapy pets”).

 - No cooking is allowed anywhere at camp (except in Jim & Dory’s River Cabin and RVs not with group), except by staff.
 All guests with a group must purchase all camp meals; it is part of our ministry and programming to eat in community.
 Healthy meals are available at the camp including vegetarian options, which must be requested in advance.
 We receive many “dietary requests” and although we do our best to accommodate requests, we may be unable to accommodate all.
 We suggest guests with special diets bring foods to supplement meals.
 There is a small refrigerator in the lodge that guests are welcome to use, along with mini refrigerators in all the deluxe cabins.
 It is suggested that those with food allergies ask the kitchen staff about ingredients and post their own labels on the serving table for each meal, as the staff does not have time to do this.
-If a visitor does not stay in our lodging and does not purchase all scheduled daily meals they will be charged a day-use fee.
+If a visitor does not stay in our lodging, they will be charged a day-use fee.
 Absolutely no food or beverages are allowed in rustic rooms or tents…. it attracts varmints and bears!

 - Groups agree to set up dining tables and chairs for their group and do clean-up as established by the Director.